 When is Oxygen Necessary?

 In my experience as a , oxygen may be necessary if the patient has lung disease, including cancer or cancer that has metastases to the lungs, congestive heart failure, and leukemia.
-Over the years, I've found the general rule of thumb is that if the patient needs oxygen before they are terminal, they will continue to need oxygen while they are terminal.
-On the same token, if they did not require oxygen prior to becoming terminal, before adding the burden of oxygen (and I specifically do mean burden), the hospice nurse should discuss the issue with the patient and family.
+Over the years, I’ve found the general rule of thumb is that if the patient needs oxygen before they are terminal, they will continue to need oxygen while they are terminal.
+On the same token, if they did not require oxygen prior to becoming terminal, before adding the burden of oxygen (and I specifically do mean burden), the should discuss the issue with the patient and family.

 Conclusion